Install File Analytics for NFS

 Before you begin

-• You cannot run the XCP application and XCP as service simultaneously on the same host.
-If any XCP operations are running, complete the operations before you start configuration.
+• If any XCP operations are running, NetApp recommends that you complete the operations before you start the configuration.

 • Your Linux machine must be connected to the Yum repository server or the internet.

-• If a firewall is configured on the Linux machine, you must change the firewall settings to enable the ports used by XCP, the XCP service, and the services used by XCP File Analytics.
-For more information, go to Ports used by XCP.
+• If a firewall is configured on the Linux machine, you must change the firewall settings to enable port 5030, which is used by the XCP service.

 Steps

-1. Go to your XCP folder and run the ./configure.sh script.
+1. Navigate to the xcp folder and run the ./configure.sh script.

-5. Launch File Analytics in the browser: https://<ip address of linux>/xcp.
+2. Launch File Analytics in a supported browser: https://<ip address of linux>/xcp.